 After passing the exam, you can apply for your Illinois insurance license through the National Insurance Producer Registry (NIPR) or the Illinois Department of Insurance website.
 You must provide personal information, education and exam history, and relevant background information.

 Once your application is approved, you’ll receive your license and can begin selling insurance in Illinois.
 Be sure to maintain your request by completing any required continuing education courses and adhering to the state’s regulations and ethical standards.

-Insurance holders offer extensive charges to the skilled agenst for plans like Life Insurance for seniors or life insurance for parents.
-These plans carry certain specific features so, they are sold expensive.
+Insurance holders offer extensive charges to the skilled agent for plans like Life Insurance for seniors or life insurance for parents.
+These plans carry certain specific features so, they are sold expensively.
 Cash Value life insurance is another example that insurance agents provide to their buyers against an extensive cost.